DecenLabs/nexus-agent/README.md

 # Atoma Sage

-Built on the Sui blockchain and powered by Atoma Network's AI Infrastructure, AtomaSage are sets of extensible Intelligent Layer system for blockchain operations.
+Built on the Sui blockchain and powered by Atoma Network's AI Infrastructure, Nexus AI are sets of extensible Intelligent Layer system for blockchain operations.
 This project aims to provide a comprehensive solution for interacting with various blockchain protocols through natural language processing.

 ## Vision